n3bulous/seed_migrations/README.markdown

 - copy the current seeds.rb file into it
 - prepend the seed file name (sans the .rb extension) to db/seeds/seed\_order.yaml
 - if the existing seeds can't be re-run, insert the seed filename into the seedings table before running `rake db:seed` for the first time.

-If you are running a version of Rails before 2.3.4, the `rake db:seed` task is provided for you.

 ### Usage ###